 Whatever you put in your win-back emails, know when it’s time to give up.
 Sometimes breakups are inevitable and the last thing you want is to get marked as spam.

 Remember: The win-back email campaign is the last chance you have at re-engaging and winning back your customers.
-The more you highlight your value or offer, the higher chances you have of encouraging customers to return.
+The more you highlight your value or offer, the higher the chances you have of encouraging customers to return.